Dancing hot dog or not, Snapchat's rapid growth rate is slowing

 Meanwhile, Snap still isn't profitable.
 The company reported a loss of 16 cents a share, excluding some items, compared with average analyst expectations of 15 cents a share, according to Yahoo Finance.

+The majority of that loss is still from stock-based compensation, which resulted in a $2.2 billion loss last quarter.

 Snap is trying to turn things around.
 It added multiple new features for users, like Snap Maps, links, and background filters, which founder Evan Spiegel has said would be its best strategy for overcoming imitators.
-Snapchat even found another hit on its hands with its dancing hot dog filter, but it hasn't been enough.
+Snapchat even found another hit on its hands with its dancing hot dog filter, but it hasn't been enough, despite being viewed more than 1.5 billion times.

+"Our dancing hot dog is most likely the world's first augmented reality superstar," Spiegel said.

 Shares closed up less than 1 percent, to $13.77, but fell nearly 12 percent in after-hours trading following the earnings release.
 Snap's shares have lost half their value from their IPO, and are down from the $17.73 closing price on its first quarterly earnings report.